 Most board prep resources available to residents were built for the exam that no longer exists.
 What residents need now is a resource built around how the new exam actually tests across clinical reasoning, communication, and clinical skills.

-What actually changed in the ABEM exam?
+What actually changed in the 2026 ABEM certifying exam?

 The 2026 certifying exam replaces the traditional oral boards with a hybrid format built around two distinct case types, administered in person at the AIME Assessment Center in Raleigh, NC.
 Here is what changed: